adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 # **updateWidgetNoteForApiUser**
 > updateWidgetNoteForApiUser(authorization, widgetId, note, xApiUser, xOnBehalfOfUser)

-Updates the latest note of a widget for the API user.
+Updates the latest note of a web form for the API user.

 ### Example
 ```java